-We urge you to support the Rapporteur's report which is fully in line with the European Parliament's First Reading position, strengthening the Regulation in the following crucial areas1:
+We urge you to support the direction shown by the European Parliament and strengthen the Regulation in the following crucial areas1:

-1. The proposed bans should be implemented as soon as possible.
+The proposed bans should be implemented as soon as possible.
+1.

 The later the implementation date, the more mercury will go onto the world market.
 The EU is the world's largest source of mercury exports, most of which go to developing countries where it is often haphazardly used and released, contaminating workers and their families, local communities and global food supplies.
 The EU has been the frontrunner in the global debate and this proposed regulation has been its flag.
 Now the US - which has been blocking negotiations towards a legally binding treaty at global level - is discussing an export ban of metallic mercury to be implemented by 1 January 20102 - much earlier than the Common position proposed date!
 The EU must maintain its leadership position in the global debate.